sungsoo-ahn/2025/_posts/2025-04-28-vlm-understanding.md

 **Current Situation**: Interpretability studies often focus on a single checkpoint of a model, ignoring the dynamic nature of information flow during training.
-For example, VLM training typically involves multiple stages, such as initial alignment using image-captioning data (where only the vision-language connector is tuned) followed by end-to-end fine-tuning with diverse instruction-tuning data.
+For example, VLM training typically involves multiple stages, such as initial alignment using image-captioning data (where only the vision language connector is tuned) followed by end-to-end fine-tuning with diverse instruction-tuning data.
 These stages may include phase changes <d-cite key="wei2022emergent"></d-cite> where models gain new capabilities or behaviors, such as transitioning from unimodal pre-trained models to multimodal systems.